 Day Trading Restrictions on U.S. Stocks

 The U.S. Securities and Exchange Commission (SEC) has imposed restrictions on the day trading of U.S. stocks and stock markets.
 These prevent "pattern day traders" from operating unless they maintain an equity balance of at least $25,000 in their trading account.
-That means that to regularly day trade stocks in the U.S., you need at least $25,000 of your own capital in your trading account.
+That means, to regularly day trade stocks in the U.S., you need at least $25,000 of your own capital in your trading account.

 Pattern Day Trading

-It means that even one day trade per day would classify the trader as a pattern day trader, and the restrictions would then apply.
+In other words, even one day trade per day would classify the trader as a pattern day trader, and the capital restrictions would then apply.

 Individual stockbrokers may have more stringent definitions.
-If a broker believes a trader may be engaging in day trading activities or the trader is frequently taking two- or three-day trades in a five-day period, that broker may impose the $25,000 minimum equity balance on that trader.
+A broker may define pattern day trading as making two or three day trades in a five-day period, and the brokerage may impose the $25,000 minimum equity balance on these kinds of traders.
 In this case, the trader will need to maintain that balance if they wish to make any day trades.
-Check with your individual broker on day trading restrictions.
+It's best to check with your broker on day trading restrictions.